CumulusNetworks/docs/content/cumulus-linux-517/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 {{%notice note%}}
 - Cumulus Linux supports dynamic ECN on switches with Spectrum-4 and later.
-- ECN marking probability has a hardware granularity of 1 percent; effective probabilities below 1 percent do not produce any marking.
+- ECN marking probability has a hardware granularity of one percent; effective probabilities below one percent do not produce any marking.
 {{%/notice%}}

-To configure dynamic ECN:
+To configure dynamic ECN, determine which traffic classes carry loss-sensitive or bursty traffic (such as RoCE on traffic class 3), determine the percentage of dynamic buffer allowance you want to trigger congestion marking, then set dynamic ECN:
 - Set the dynamic ECN mode to `relative` for the `default-global` profile to apply system-wide default settings or for a custom profile for specific port groups.
 The default value is `absolute`.

   When you set the dynamic ECN mode to `relative`, the switch hardware ignores existing byte thresholds and the ASIC immediately begins marking based on the dynamic buffer calculation: threshold = (alpha_quota * percent) / 100.
 When you set the dynamic ECN mode to `absolute`, the switch hardware ignores percentage thresholds and the ASIC reverts to marking based on static cell counts derived from the configured byte values.